Walt Disney: Illness, death and aftermath

 Disney had been a heavy smoker since World War I. He did not use cigarettes with filters and had smoked a pipe as a young man.
 In early November 1966, he was diagnosed with lung cancer and was treated with cobalt therapy.
-On November 30, he felt unwell and was taken by ambulance from his home to St. Joseph Hospital where, on December 15, 1966, aged 65, he died of circulatory collapse caused by the cancer.
+Believing the treatment to have been successful, he returned to work, however on November 30 he felt unwell and was taken by ambulance from his home to St. Joseph Hospital where, on December 15, at age 65, he died of circulatory collapse caused by the cancer.
 His remains were cremated two days later and his ashes interred at the Forest Lawn Memorial Park in Glendale, California.

 The release of The Jungle Book and The Happiest Millionaire in 1967 raised the total number of feature films that Disney had been involved in to 81.
 When Winnie the Pooh and the Blustery Day was released in 1968, it earned Disney an Academy Award in the Short Subject (Cartoon) category, awarded posthumously.
-After Disney's death, his studios continued to produce live-action films prolifically but largely abandoned animation until the late 1980s, after which there was what The New York Times describes as the "Disney Renaissance" that began with The Little Mermaid (1989).
-Disney's companies continue to produce successful film, television and stage entertainment.
+After Disney's death, his studios continued to produce live-action films prolifically while the quality of their animated films was allowed to languish.
+In the late 1980s, this trend was reversed in what The New York Times describes as the "Disney Renaissance" that began with The Little Mermaid (1989).
+Disney's studios continue to produce successful film, television and stage entertainment.

 Disney's plans for the futuristic city of EPCOT did not come to fruition.
 After Disney's death, his brother Roy deferred his retirement to take full control of the Disney companies.
 He changed the focus of the project from a town to an attraction.
 At the inauguration in 1971, Roy dedicated Walt Disney World to his brother.
 Walt Disney World expanded with the opening of Epcot Center in 1982; Walt Disney's vision of a functional city was replaced by a park more akin to a permanent world's fair.
 In 2009, the Walt Disney Family Museum, designed by Disney's daughter Diane and her son Walter E. D. Miller, opened in the Presidio of San Francisco.
 Thousands of artifacts from Disney's life and career are on display, including numerous awards that he received.
 In 2014, the Disney theme parks around the world hosted approximately 134 million visitors.